libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 caption="A new unit of measure created in the UI."
 >}}

-### Creating a BPMN
+### Creating a BPMN workflow

-A rule cannot be set up without a BPMN.
-Ensure you have one ready before setting up a rule in the next section.
-For this example, this simple 3-node BPMN will be enough:
+A rule must trigger a BPMN workflow.
+Before setting up a rule, create its workflow.
+For this example, this simple 3-node BPMN is enough:

 [rules_example_bpmn](../../static/BPMNs/rules_example_bpmn.bpmn)

-1. Navigate to Main Menu > Workflows > Process List.
+1. Navigate to **Workflows > Process List**.
-2. Import the BPMN
+2. Import the BPMN.
 3. Save it.
 4. Set the version as active.